Susan Atkins fell in love with Charles Manson the minute she met him in San Francisco. She loved him so much, in fact, she obeyed his orders to kill.

 Susan Atkins had a complicated childhood.

-Born in 1948 to middle-class parents, Atkins grew up in Northern California.
-Her parents were alcoholics, and she later claimed that she was sexually abused by a male relative.
+Born Susan Denise Atkins on May 7, 1948, to middle-class parents, she grew up in Northern California.
+Her parents were alcoholics and she later claimed that she was sexually abused by a male relative.

 When she was 15, her mother was diagnosed with cancer.
 Atkins — in an act that belies her now-murderous reputation — gathered friends from her church to sing Christmas carols under her mother’s hospital window.